SB1998/Fuzz-Testing-Go/README.md

 for 1162 files.

-Test could run because of error: `/fuzz/target/go.mod:3: invalid go version '1.22.7': must match format 1.23`
+Test couldn't run because of error: `/fuzz/target/go.mod:3: invalid go version '1.22.7': must match format 1.23` (this can be possibly fixed by checking out an older version of grpc with go 1.16 in go.mod, but you can already see the time overhead of 5min only for the preparation without running any tests containing the message order mutation).

 ## Running test.sh